thecapacity/CleaningData_CourseProj/README.md

 3. A code book, [CodeBook.md](https://github.com/thecapacity/CleaningData_CourseProj/blob/master/CodeBook.md), that describes the variables, the data, and any transformations or work that you performed to clean up the data.

-4. The resultant tidy data set, with the average of each variable for each activity and each subject.
+4. The resultant [tidy data set](https://github.com/thecapacity/CleaningData_CourseProj/blob/master/tidy_data.txt), with the average of each variable for each activity and each subject.

+**Note: Raw Dataset is here: https://raw.githubusercontent.com/thecapacity/CleaningData_CourseProj/master/tidy_data.txt**

 ### Requirements

 The contents of this repository were created on a Macbook running **OSX 10.9.5** and **RStudio Version 0.98.1087**

-There should be no special prerequisites.
+The only library requirement is `data.table`

-It is not strictly necessary to re-run all elements of this repository, the data included can be read directly into an R script with the command:
+It is not strictly necessary to re-run all elements of this repository, the tidy data included (from step #4) can be read directly into an R script with the command:
 ```
 data <- read.table(file_path, header = TRUE)
 ```